kimbring2/AlphaStar_Implementation/README.md

 # Version
 1. Python3
 2. PySC2 3.0.0
+3. Tensorflow 2.2.0

 # Running test
 To check you setting all your computer environment correctly.
-Run 'env_test.py' file in your terminal.
+Run [env_test.py file](https://github.com/kimbring2/AlphaStar_Implementation/blob/master/env_test.py) in your terminal.

-Then, screen of PySC2 will start and you can see some activation of two Terran rule-based agent.
+Then, screen of PySC2 will start and you can see some activation of rule-based agent of Terran.

 # Detailed information
 I am writing explanation for code at Medium as series.